TiTiler's first goal is to create a lightweight but performant dynamic tile server... but what do we mean by this?

 256 x 256 x 3 tile (True color image) needs to encode

 196 608 values, and depending on the data type (Integer, Float, Complex), a raster tile can be really heavy.
-Note, if the original data is stored in
+Depending on the dataset data type, some operations might be needed in order to obtain a visual representation (e.g. rescaling, colormap, ... ).
+Map library will almost only accept Uint8 RGB(A) tile encoded as PNG, JPEG or Webp.

 - reproject the data to Web Mercator (or the projection of the web map application)